dewarim/data-tools-for-reddit/README.md

 Note: this project is in no way an official or endorsed Reddit tool.

-Note 2: I am "currently" refactoring the project - it has been a couple of years and the Scala/Spark stuff no longer works as expected.
+<em>What you can currently do: read zst compressed reddit comments & submissions and put them into PostgreSQL</em>

-The new code is in src, the old code is in old.
+(old code was using Spark & Lucene; the new code is in src, the old code is in old.
+)

+Due to reddit's license changes, pushshift.io no longer hosts the reddit data for public download, but they have [put them onto Academic Torrents](https://www.reddit.com/r/pushshift/comments/146r0dx/historical_data_torrents_all_in_one_place/), so you can download them [via torrent](https://academictorrents.com/details/7c0645c94321311bb05bd879ddee4d0eba08aaee).

 ## History

 Reddit user Stuck_In_The_Matrix has created a very large archive of public Reddit comments and put them up for downloading, see: [Thread on Reddit](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/)

 This repository contains some tools to handle the over 1500 GByte of JSON data (compressed ... uncompressed it's much, much more).

 Future plans are to create a simple web interface for complex queries